 Again, daily attention to places like scales, copiers, vending machines, and water dispensers might not be needed.
 However, they should be cleaned and dusted once a week to keep them looking good and prevent these areas from harboring germs or viruses.
 These machines and appliances will see a lot of traffic throughout the week, so it’s a good idea to give them cleaning and sanitizing attention weekly.
 Make sure to focus on the buttons, handles and push screens that attract the most fingerprints.

 Your Medical Office Cleaning Schedule

-If you find these areas need more attention based on use or cleanliness, they can absolutely be put into the daily rotation to keep them looking nice and preventing the spread of germs.
+If you find these areas of your medical office need more attention based on use or cleanliness level, they can absolutely be put into the daily rotation to keep them looking nice and preventing the spread of germs.
 All medical office spaces vary depending on the number of people that come in and out during the day, and of course how much dirt is left behind.
 It’s important to keep a medical office clean and sanitized so being flexible with your weekly and daily schedule is something to take note of.
-You want this type of medical space to look its best, look professional, and most of all ” be a sanitary space.
+You want this type of medical space to look its best, look professional, and most of all, be a sanitary space.

 The Commercial Cleaning Pros Make it Easy

 The easiest way to keep your medical office or clinic clean on a regular basis is to hire a professional team to come and clean your this space for you.
 Let us do the cleaning work for you.

 Learn more about our cleaning services for all your medical office needs.
 We also have a checklist you can look over when you are interviewing your new cleaning crew.
 Our professional cleaning staff is bonded, insured, and maintains OSHA compliance.
 We would be happy to clean it for you.
 Please contact us online or call us at 571.451.0441 for answers to your questions and to schedule your janitorial cleaning appointment today!